Vini2/GeneBriefer/README.md

 pip install -e .
 ```

-You can print the help message to test whether the installation.
+You can print the help message to test whether the installation was successful.

 ```shell
 gene-briefer --help